maxmadsong/maxmadsong/README.md

 # 👋 Hi, I'm Max!

 Highly-skilled React developer with a passion for creating engaging and scalable web applications.
+My primary goal is to gain a deep understanding of all processes within the software development industry.

+## Here's a little bit about me:

+- :thought_balloon: I **think critically** before diving into coding to ensure the best approach for each project
+- :nerd_face: I **thrive in environments** where I can learn from those who are more experienced than me
+- :muscle: I have the ability to **anticipate the consequences** of my development decisions, ensuring a solid foundation for my projects

 ## 🎓 Skills